python-streamz/streamz/docs/source/dask.rst

 sense of the parallel execution.

 This should have run much more quickly depending on how many cores you have on your machine.
-We added a few extra nodes to our stream, lets look at what they did.
+We added a few extra nodes to our stream; let's look at what they did.

 -   ``scatter``: Converted our Stream into a DaskStream.
 The elements that we